hegstadjosh/BRH/README.md

 BrainButler is an AI-powered knowledge management system that helps users organize, research, and generate content.
 It currently features a Chrome extension for note-taking and a web app for note management, with plans for more advanced AI-driven features in the future.

 ## Current Features
+*database and web app must be run locally
 ### Chrome Extension

 - Note-taking functionality directly in the browser